Author Archives: HVAC Webmasters

 5) Contentful

-Contentful may be a good option if you have multiple websites for different areas that you service or a slew of landing pages tied to your PPC ads.
+Contentful may be a good option if you have multiple websites for different areas you service or a slew of landing pages tied to your PPC ads.
 Contentful makes it easy to create and organize different content in a centralized software suite and then distribute it to various online channels.

 However, Contentful has two downsides.
 One, it is a headless CMS, so you must be somewhat tech-savvy.
 Two, there is no free version.